Brunch & Batter

 • On a baking sheet lined with parchment paper, spread out the butternut squash.
 Drizzle with olive oil, maple syrup, nutmeg, salt, and pepper.
 Toss to coat.

-5 cups butternut squash, peeled and cut into ¾ cubes, 2 teaspoon maple syrup, 2 tablespoon olive oil, ½ teaspoon kosher or fine sea salt, ¼ teaspoon freshly ground black pepper, ⅛ teaspoon freshly ground nutmeg
+5 cups butternut squash, peeled and cut into ¾ cubes, 2 teaspoon maple syrup, 2 tablespoon olive oil, ½ teaspoon Kosher or fine sea salt, ¼ teaspoon freshly ground black pepper, ⅛ teaspoon freshly ground nutmeg

 • Roast the squash in the oven for 20-25 minutes, until browned and easily pierced with a fork.